SherG/perpetual-elm/exampleSite/content/blog/cost-of-capital.md

 Of course there's inherent risk here: namely, that the low-ball ROI projections hold true, and no unforeseen risks arise, such as the spread of the coronavirus pandemic, which few businesses were well-positioned to ride out.

-Can the business owner do better that this offer?
+Can the business owner do better than this offer?
 It depends on what types of financing the owner qualifies for, and what the total cost of capital is for those other offers.

 ## Online lenders' fees